The word is

 What is Traditional American food?
 It's difficult to classify Traditional American food.
 We all associate Hamburgers, Hot Dogs, French Fries, and of course Apple Pie with American food - and how about Turkey and sweet potatoes on Thanksgiving.

-For Restaurants - Bakery in City of Rye visit:
+For Restaurants - Bakery in Rye visit:

 Restaurants - Italian Cuisine Cuisine

 Eating Italian food can offer a satisfying and healthy meal.
 Italian food is varied, abundant in selection, and unique to many of the 20 regions of Italy.
 Select a fine Italian restaurant from our list of Italian restaurants in Westchester.

 For Restaurants - Italian Cuisine in Rye visit:

 Are you looking for a good Japanese restaurant in Westchester County?
 Find excellent Japanese food at restaurants in Westchester, New York when you select from The Westchester Restaurant Guide's list of restaurants.

 For Restaurants - Japanese & Sushi in Rye visit:

 Restaurants - Pizza Cuisine